jasonlloyd1/jasonlloyd1.github.io/index.md

 Three examples of projects I've finished in past classes that showcase my proficiency in databases, software engineering, and data structures are included in the parts that follow.
 Along with a detailed explanation of each item, you will find the projects both before and after the enhancements.
 These artifacts successfully demonstrate the abilities I have acquired during my SNHU coursework.

+While seemingly disparate, these three artifacts collectively demonstrate a progression of skills and knowledge that are essential for a successful capstone project.
+The Java game showcases foundational programming skills, the JUnit tests highlight my commitment to code quality, and the MongoDB database demonstrates my ability to work with modern data storage solutions.

+These artifacts, when viewed together, paint a picture of a well-rounded student with a solid understanding of software development principles, testing methodologies, and database technologies.
+They inform the portfolio as a whole by demonstrating my ability to learn and apply new concepts, solve problems creatively, and work effectively on individual projects.
+I believe these experiences will be invaluable as I tackle future challenges.

 **Course Outcomes**

 I will illustrate the following course results in this ePortfolio: